-The study team met on March 4, 2014, to discuss progress on the management questions, evaluate the sampling program to date, and set the 2014 (Year 7) work plan.
-The monitoring program is being implemented in a phased approach in conjunction with the Kinbasket-Revelstoke Reservoirs Kokanee Population Monitoring program (CLBMON-2).
+The study team met on March 11, 2015, to discuss progress on the management questions, evaluate the sampling program to date, and set the 2015 (Year 8) work plan.
+The monitoring program is implemented in a phased approach in conjunction with the Kinbasket-Revelstoke Reservoirs Kokanee Population Monitoring program (CLBMON-2).
 Sampling is planned on a 4-year cycle and reviewed annually, thereby taking advantage of information gained in each sampling period to define the data needs for future years.
 Each phase will conclude with a synthesis report; an annual progress report is prepared in intervening years.
-The first phase synthesis report covering 2008-2011 has been completed (Bray et al. 2013) and the next synthesis is scheduled following 2015 data collection.
+The first phase synthesis report covering 2008-2011 has been completed (Bray et al. 2013); the next synthesis report will include data to 2015.